 Understanding Mental Disorders with High Suicide Rates

-Most everyone has dealt with the pain from the aftermath of suicide.
+Most everyone has experienced the pain from the aftermath of suicide, whether is it was a family member or a beloved celebrity.
 With suicide being the 10th leading cause of death for all ages, many friends and relatives have been left to wonder why a loved one would take their life.
 Studies are showing that there is an extremely high risk of suicide among people with major psychiatric disorders.
-Among them, bipolar disorder, unipolar affective disorder and schizophrenia to name a few.
-Below are four mental disorders with a high risk of suicide and how you can help prevent that outcome.
+Among them, bipolar disorder, depression and schizophrenia to name a few.
+Below are six mental disorders with a high risk of suicide and how you can help prevent that outcome.

-The mental illness at highest risk of suicide is Bipolar Disorder at 7.77 percent taking their own lives.
+The mental illness at highest risk of suicide is Bipolar Disorder, with 7.77 percent taking their own lives.
 Bipolar disorder is a condition in which the person experiences “extreme changes in mood, thought, energy and behavior.”
 It is also known as manic depression and affects over 2 million adult Americans.